OXID-eSales/vat-tbe-services-documentation/operation.rst

 Use the following functions of the :productname:`OXID eShop eVAT` module during operation:

-* Display customer location in the order
+* Displaying the customer location in the order
-* Display sales tax identification number
+* Displaying the sales tax identification number
-* Use PDF invoice extension
+* Using the PDF invoice extension

 Displaying the customer location in an order
 --------------------------------------------